-- Despite fears that salt is bad for us, it’s an important part of a healthy diet and isn’t inherently bad on its own.
+- Despite fears that salt is bad for us, it’s an integral part of a healthy diet and isn’t inherently bad on its own.

-- National recommendations for salt targets are based on weak evidence, which is mainly observational (doesn’t prove causation).
+- National recommendations for salt targets are based on weak evidence, mainly observational (which doesn’t prove causation).

 - There is some evidence that reducing salt intake may help to lower blood pressure by a small amount, but this is mainly in salt-sensitive individuals.

-- For healthy individuals, reducing salt intake is unlikely to have a huge impact on health and disease risk.
+- For healthy individuals, reducing salt intake is unlikely to significantly impact health and disease risk.

-- The evidence for salt and heart disease is conflicting and so no conclusions can be drawn.
+- The evidence for salt and heart disease is conflicting, so no conclusions can be drawn.

-- Many of the negative associations with salt are related to unhealthy, ultra-processed foods (e.g. crisps, pizza, or instant noodles) rather than salt itself.
+- Many negative associations with salt are related to unhealthy, ultra-processed foods (e.g. crisps, pizza, or instant noodles) rather than salt itself.

-- Lower carb eating plans can result in loss of salts through urine, so ensuring there’s enough salt in the diet is important to minimise side effects.
+- Lower carb eating plans can result in loss of salts through urine, so ensuring enough salt in the diet is essential to minimise side effects.

-- If you’re cooking mostly from scratch and using whole foods, adding a pinch of salt to your meals to enhance the flavour is fine.
+- If you’re mainly cooking from scratch and using whole foods, adding a pinch of salt to your meals to enhance the flavour is fine.